Dunsborough, Western Australia: British settlement

 The modern town is named after the nearby Dunn Bay, which was named after Captain Richard Dalling Dunn under whom Governor James Stirling had served in the Hibernia and the Armide in 1810–11.
 Land for a townsite was set aside here in the late 1830s, and there is a recorded whale fishery at "Dunsbro" in 1850.
 When Dunsborough first appeared on a map in 1839 it was spelt "Dunnsbro" but the extra "n" seems to have disappeared by 1850, and the spelling of "bro" was amended to "borough" when the name was gazetted on 29 April 1879.

 In 1860, the Seymour family who worked for the Castle Rock Whaling Company built the Seymour Homestead.
 It would later be moved to Millbrook Farm in Yallingup.
-In the 1920s the family built Seymour's Cottages, which were among the first holiday houses in the area; they were also relocated toMillbrook Farm.
+In the 1920s the family built Seymour's Cottages, which were among the first holiday houses in the area; they were also relocated to Millbrook Farm.
 A general store was opened in 1925 and the town's first bakery was established in 1930.
 By the 1950s, Dunsborough's population consisted of about forty families; 1957 saw the opening of the Old Dunsborough Hall and Dunsborough Primary School opened in 1963.
 Surfing became popular in the 1960s and wine tourism in the nearby Margaret River was emerging by the mid-1980s.
 The population of the town began to significantly increase from the late 1970s onwards.

 Tourism and culture

 Dunsborough's beaches, restaurants, cafes, and boutique shops attract tourists.
-The town is also near Meelup Regional Park (including Meelup Beach), Cape Naturaliste and its lighthouse (which are in the Leeuwin-Naturaliste National Park and part of the Cape to Cape Track), Ngari Capes Marine Park (containing the dive wreck of HMAS Swan, and the Margaret River Wine Region.
+The town is also near Meelup Regional Park (including Meelup Beach), Cape Naturaliste and its lighthouse (which are in the Leeuwin-Naturaliste National Park and part of the Cape to Cape Track), Ngari Capes Marine Park (containing the dive wreck of HMAS Swan), and the Margaret River Wine Region.

 The CinefestOZ film festival stages some of its screenings and events in Dunsborough in late August each year.